 Not Google, but to appear on page one of search on Bing – remember to also sign up to Bing Places.

 These are the sorts of tips you can learn in our SEO Basics training.

 About the blog writer and Founder Jane Tweedy

-Jane currently still works for Western Sydney Business Centre under the NSW Government Business Connect program 3 days a week.
-In 2018 Jane launched two new businesses – How to Job Search and FAQ Business
+Jane currently contracts for Western Sydney Business Centre under the NSW Government Business Connect program roughly 2 days a week.
+In 2018 Jane launched two new businesses – How to Job Search and FAQ Business.

 Jane can be contacted via the contact page.